dhutapratama/docs/queues.md

         return [(new ThrottlesExceptions(10, 5))->backoff(5)];
     }

-Internally, this middleware uses Laravel's cache system to implement rate limiting, and the job's class name is utilized as the cache "key".
+Internally, this middleware uses Lets's cache system to implement rate limiting, and the job's class name is utilized as the cache "key".
 You may override this key by calling the `by` method when attaching the middleware to your job.
 This may be useful if you have multiple jobs interacting with the same third-party service and you would like them to share a common throttling "bucket":

     use Illuminate\Queue\Middleware\ThrottlesExceptions;